afd/JavaTutorialQuestions/solutions/dd4c.md

 `padding` helper method is used to properly format the clock display.

-\vspace{1mm}\emph{The AlarmClock class.}  Observe that `AlarmClock` has two public constructors, corresponding to the public constructors for `Clock`.
+\vspace{1mm}*The AlarmClock class.*  Observe that `AlarmClock` has two public constructors, corresponding to the public constructors for `Clock`.
 Each adds new fields to represent the time at which the alarm is set to go off.
 Each constructor first uses `super(...)` to call the appropriate constructor of `Clock`, then assigns to the new ``alarm'' fields.
-Notice also that `AlarmClock` uses a boolean flag to decide whether the alarm is currently sounding; this is initialised to \emph{false}.
+Notice also that `AlarmClock` uses a boolean flag to decide whether the alarm is currently sounding; this is initialised to *false*.

 Check that you understand the (slightly complex) logic used in `tick()` to determine whether the alarm is sounding or not.